Info

 Georg Muffat

-Concerto grosso No. 1 in D minor
+Concerto grosso No. 1 in D major

 Charles Avison